johnvesslyalti/devnest-backend/README.md

 ### Why this architecture?

 * ✅ Clear separation of concerns
-* ✅ Easy to test and maintain
+* ✅ Easy to test and refactor
-* ✅ Scales well as features grow
+* ✅ Business logic isolated from HTTP & DB layers
-* ✅ Business logic is isolated from HTTP & DB layers
+* ✅ Scales cleanly as features grow

 ---